wtdlee/graphql-mocker/README.md

 3. **View captured operations** - Operations will appear automatically in the extension popup
 4. **Edit a response**:
    - Click on an operation to expand it
-   - Click "Edit Custom" to modify the response
+   - Click "Edit Custom" or "Open in Window" to modify the response
-   - Make your changes in the JSON editor
+   - Make your changes in the JSON editor (click values to edit inline)
+   - For boolean values, use the dropdown to select true/false
+   - Optionally set a response delay to simulate network latency
-   - Click "Save Changes"
+   - Click "Save & Activate" - response is saved and automatically activated
-5. **Activate the mock** - Click "Activate" to use your custom response
-6. **Reload the page** - Your custom response will be returned instead of the real API response
+5. **Reload the page** - Your custom response will be returned instead of the real API response

+### Global Controls

+- **Global Toggle (ON/OFF)** - Master switch to enable/disable all mocking at once
+- **Clear All** - Remove all captured responses and custom mocks

 ### Advanced Features

 #### Separate Editor Window

 For complex responses, click "Open in Window" to get a larger editing area with search functionality.
+Changes are saved and activated automatically when you click "Save & Activate".

+#### Response Delay

+Add custom delays to simulate slow network conditions or loading states:
+- Set delay in milliseconds (e.g., 500ms, 2000ms)
+- Even 0ms is displayed clearly for consistency

+#### Boolean Value Editing

+Boolean fields show a dropdown selector instead of text input:
+- Click on any boolean value to see true/false options
+- Changes are tracked and can be reset to original

 #### Search in JSON